 Eligible Student.
-For the purpose of this act, an eligible student is defined as any individual formally admitted to and enrolled at ASU or the parents of a dependent eligible student.
-Dependency is defined by Section 152 of the Internal Revenue Code of 1954.
+For the purpose of this act, an eligible student is defined as any individual formally admitted to and enrolled at ASU.

 Record.
 The term record includes any information or data recorded in any medium, including, but not limited to, handwriting, print, tapes, film, microfilm, microfiche, and electronic means.